egm0nt/LoseLess-for-Word/README.md

 # Overview

-The algorithm is pretty simple and it is based on character replacement according the chosen keyboard layout.
+The algorithm is pretty straightforward – based on character replacement according the chosen keyboard layout.
 LoseLess is an enclosure to the algorithm – beautiful Microsoft Office Word plugin with some features and settings.

 You can:
 - rely on our automatic language detector, or